luccareinehr/propagation-code-optimization/README.md

 Flag `-parallel`: runs 4 instances to calculate the cost function in parallel.
 It is only not available for Hill Climbing.

 We recommend using parallel for all methods in which it is available.

+## FAQ

+Installation of CMA: Check if the pip used to install is the same as the Python being used to run.
+Sometimes we need to use `/usr/bin/pip` (TODO: avoid this).